 Asset Class Estimated Useful Life

-Landing Fields and Grounds 20-40 years
+Landing Fields & Grounds 20-40 years

 Buildings 10-50 years

-Equipment 2-25 years
+Machinery and Equipment 2-25 years

 The Authority's permanent conservation easement on the Frog Hollow site is capitalized at cost as an intangible asset.
-Because there are no legal or regulatory limits on the useful life of this asset it is considered inexhaustible and therefore is not depreciated.
+This easement is considered inexhaustible and is therefore not depreciated.

 - G. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
-Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets and amounts restricted by Foreign Trade. - H. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of long-term debt and other long-term liabilities that will not be paid within the next fiscal year.
+Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets, and amounts restricted by Foreign Trade Zone 214. - H. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of long-term debt and other long-term liabilities that will not be paid within the next fiscal year.
 Debt is defined as a liability that arises from a contractual obligation to pay cash (or other assets that may be used in lieu of cash) in one or more payments to settle an amount that is fixed at the date the contractual obligation is established.
 Long-term debt includes only notes from direct borrowings.
 Other long-term liabilities include: compensated absences, net pension liability, and net other postemployment benefits (OPEB) liability.

-The net pension liability represents the Authority's proportionate share of the collective net pension liability reported in the State of North Carolina's 2018 Comprehensive Annual Financial Report.
+The net pension liability represents the Authority's proportionate share of the collective net pension liability reported in the State of North Carolina's 2019 Comprehensive Annual Financial Report.
 This liability represents the Authority's portion of the collective total pension liability less the fiduciary net position of the Teachers' and State Employees' Retirement System.
 See Note 9 for further information regarding the Authority's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to pensions.

-The net OPEB liability represents the Authority's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2018 Comprehensive Annual Financial Report.
+The net OPEB liability represents the Authority's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2019 Comprehensive Annual Financial Report.
 This liability represents the Authority's portion of the collective total OPEB liability less the fiduciary net position of the Retiree Health Benefit Fund.
 See Note 10 for further information regarding the Authority's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to OPEB.